 - Outputting to tape or other media.

-All cast and crew must be volunteers.
+All cast and crew, with the exception of SAG/AFTRA members, must be volunteers.

 The finished Entry must have a minimum duration of one (1) minute and a maximum duration of five (5) minutes—not including credits at the end of the Entry.

 Before playback of the finished film/video begins, the media must display: